PoisotLab/ms_metaweb_transfer/README.md

 amphibians) occurring on the European sub-continent (and Turkey) - with the caveat that only species introduced in historical times and currently naturalized being included.
-This metaweb itself is a network of binary (*i.e.* presence-absence), potential 2-way interactions between species.
+This metaweb itself is a network of binary (*i.e.* presence-absence), potential two-way interactions between species.

 We induced the subgraph corresponding to all mammals by matching species names in the original network to the GBIF taxonomic backbone